 A2 Vintage is the newest antique shop in Ypsilanti, and features uniquely repurposed materials.
 You may not look twice at an antique vacuum cleaner in a regular antique shop, but A2 Vintage takes seemingly inoperative materials and gives them a new life by turning them into a lamp, or a wall fixture!
 Owned by the happily married couple, Anne and Kelly Callison, these two women are living their dream.
 “It’s been a dream of mine to have a shop, and come to work everyday to a place that I love,” said Kelly.
 The couple describes their shop as an eclectic mix of the old and new.
 With a store as unique as A2 Vintage, you just have to see it for yourself!

 It doesn’t get more unique than Bowerbird Mongo.
 Joyce Ramsey and Ward Freeman bought the building in 2002, and have been living above their unique store in Downtown Ypsilanti since 2005!
 “Probably the thing that makes us unique is our narrow window of open hours,” said Joyce.
-“As of this year we decided to open only on the first Friday and first Saturday of every month from 5pm-8pm.”
+“We decided to open only on the first Friday and first Saturday of every month from 5pm-8pm.”
 This is a passion project for this Ypsilanti couple, which is why you’ll find the most unique objects (such as art, pottery, and objects of interest) for an unbelievable price!

 Owners Lynn Radtke and Jim MacDonald have been in business in Depot Town since 1978.
 Jim MacDonald’s Antiques and Apple Annie’s Vintage has a unique blend of art, quilts, kick knacks, and vintage clothing.
 Conveniently located in a bustling area, this business offers visitors a chance to travel back in time by exploring antique jewelry, accessories, and hats.
 When we asked Lynn Radtke about her favorite part of owning an antique store she responded, “There’s always something to learn.
 You think you’ve seen it all, but there is always something ‘new’.”